zordius/webtasks/README.md

 };
 ```

 All `data('getArticle')` with same id in this request refer to single webtask instance, the API call will be executed only one time in a request.
 Another good news is all webtask/subtask are executed parallel, you get performance boost.
-And, all webtasks focus on handle jobs for itself, ......
+And, all webtasks focus on handle jobs for itself, you do not need to add extra code to maintain states cross different modules.

 Page Component
 --------------